ankit-yadav2286/ankit-yadav2286/README.md

 Skills - Python , SQL , Machine Learning , Tableau , Power BI ,  Advance Excel
-have done virtual internship for data analysis in the Accenture. open to learn new technologies.
+have done virtual internship for data analysis in the Accenture.
+Open to learn new technologies.

 <!---
 ankit-yadav2286/ankit-yadav2286 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.